-BUDGET DETAIL WORKSHEET
+BUDGET DETAIL WORKSHEEET

-The Sub-recipient is required to provide a completed budget detail worksheet, to the Division, which accounts for the total award as described in the "Proposed Program Budget".
+The Recipient is required to provide a completed budget detail worksheet, to the Division, which accounts for the total award as described in the "Proposed Program Budget".

-If any changes need to be made to the "Budget Detail Worksheet", after the execution of this agreement, contact the grant manager listed in this agreement via email or letter.
+If any changes need to be made to the "Budget Detail Worksheet", after the execution of this agreement, contact the Grant Manager listed in this agreement via email or letter.